MicrosoftLearning/resolve-github-security-alerts-lab-project/README.md

 ## ⚠️ Educational Use Only

-This project is intended **exclusively for educational purposes** and should **NOT** be used in production environments or as a model for production code.
+This project is intended **exclusively for educational purposes**.
+The code files included in this project should **NOT** be used in production environments and aren't intended to be a model for production code.
 The codebase contains intentional security vulnerabilities and is designed for a training environment.
 This project can be used in a course that teaches how to identify and resolve security issues (exposed secrets) using GitHub Copilot and GitHub Security features.
+Other than the intentional vulnerabilities, the codebase is designed to follow standard coding practices.

 ## Overview